beshoo/akari_app_flutter/SHARE_CARD_README.md

-# Share Card Component
+# Post Card Component

-A comprehensive Flutter card component for displaying share information with interactive features like reactions, favorites, and sharing functionality.
+A comprehensive Flutter card component for displaying post information with interactive features like reactions, favorites, and sharing functionality.
+This component is designed to be generic and reusable for different types of content (shares, apartments, etc.).

 ## Features

 ### 🎨 Visual Design
 - **Exact Layout Structure**: 350px height with 8px rounded corners
-- **Background Image**: Sector cover image with fallback to placeholder
+- **Background Image**: Cover image with fallback to placeholder
 - **Gradient Badges**: Transaction type, ID, and approval status badges
 - **Semi-transparent Overlays**: Content overlay with 90% opacity
 - **Closed Deal Overlay**: Full-screen overlay for closed transactions